Into the High Valleys

 Chitrakantha Peak

-Most visitors stop at Gorson Bugyal or Auli meadows.
-Chitrakantha sits above them at 3,900 m — the peak that crowns the bugyal.
-A quieter, less-travelled climb with unobstructed 360° views of Nanda Devi, Trishul, and Kamet that few people ever see.
+Chitrakantha sits above Gorson Bugyal at 3,900 m — the peak that crowns the meadow.
+A quieter, less-travelled climb with unobstructed 360° views of Nanda Devi, Trishul, and Kamet.

 - Summit at 3,900 m